zowe/docs-site/docs/user-guide/mvd-plugincreateappplugin.md

 Before you build a zLUX application plug-in, you must set the UNIX environment variables that support the plug-in environment.

-`sample-app` is a sample application plug-in with which you can experiment.

 ## Setting the environment variables for plug-in development

 To set up the environment, the node must be accessible on the PATH.
 To determine if the node is already on the PATH, issue the following command from the command line: